rghtd/pcapmap/README.md

 # pcapmap
-**pcapmap** utilizes Scapy to quickly parse pcap files for active hosts and ports actively being used.
+**pcapmap** utilizes Scapy to quickly parse pcap files for active hosts and ports.

 ### Usage:
 ```